Udarthegreat/My-ideas/docs/new elements.md

 - [ ] possibly a custom parallax area
 - [ ] page title element
 - [ ] possibly, a parallax section element instead of a div
+- [ ] image galary element based on content in others page
 - [ ] ~